3mcd/glom/docs/src/index.md

 # Introduction

 Glom is an Entity-Component System written in TypeScript.
-It aims to be a fast, networkable, and testable foundation for games with dynamic needs.
+It aims to be a fast, networkable, and testable foundation for games with dynamic behavior.

 ## Features